CNC Computer Cutting

 What is its tolerance?

 The machines have similar properties to our flatbed knife machines, featuring a 3.0m x 1.5m bed, vacuum suction assistance, and variable tools and spindles to cut a range of complexities.
 We can router down to +/- 0.076mm, and our smallest tool bit has a diameter of only 3.2mm, allowing us to perform fine cutting work and tight profiles.
+A unique advantage of our routing capability is our ability to machine 5-axis products with dedicated tooling and extra high head clearance.

 What materials does it support?